RSE-Sheffield/rse-dcs-pres-on-hpc/content.md

 ---
 ### Optimising for CPU architecture

-  - In ShARC most CPUs are Xeon Haswell
+  - In Bessemer and ShARC the CPUs support
-  - Haswell has support for hardware vectorisation
+    - **hardware vectorisation** (same instruction applied to multiple elements in memory)
-  - and *fused add-multiply* (useful for matrix mult)
+    - **fused add-multiply** (useful for matrix multplication)
   - Either use pre-compiled libraries that can dynamically use these
       - e.g. Intel Math Kernel Library (MKL)
-  - or compile to produce builds optimised for Haswell
+  - or compile to produce builds optimised for those CPUs

 ---
 ### CPU parallelism